lucasjellema/slide-viewer/README.md

 4. Click and drag annotations to reposition them
 5. Click on annotations to edit their content
 6. Click the "Download Annotations" button to save all annotations as a JSON file
+7. Click the "Download Complete Package" button to download all slides and annotations as a zip file
+8. Use the file upload control to upload a zip file containing SVG slides and optional annotations

+### Upload and Download Slides

+#### Upload Slides from Local Zip File
+In admin mode, you can upload a zip file containing SVG slides and optional annotations:

+1. Access admin mode by adding `?admin=yes` to the URL
+2. Use the file upload control labeled "Upload Slides+Annotations Zip" to select a zip file
+3. The application will process the zip file and load the slides and annotations

+Requirements for the zip file:
+- SVG files must be named in the format `Slide1.SVG`, `Slide2.SVG`, etc.
+- Optional annotations file named either `slide-annotations.json` or `annotations.json`

+#### Download Complete Package
+In admin mode, when in edit mode, you can download all slides and annotations as a complete package:

+1. Click the "Download Complete Package" button
+2. The application will create a zip file containing all slides and annotations
+3. The zip file will be downloaded to your device

 ### Remote Slides
 You can load slides and annotations from a remote zip file using the `slidesZipUrl` parameter: